FabienNeibaf/profile-trainer/README.md

-# ProMatch
+# Kinga

-This is a web app that creates a marketplace for companies that want to hire professionals.
+A web app that allows companies to open a job position and set criteria.
+Job seakers can apply for multiple opened position and get in real time how strong their application are compared to others.
+The app automatically scans all the applications to find the greatest match and alert the interested company when the targeted number is reached.

 # Technologies
 ## Frontend